 Jump-start a healthy, helpful conversation with your healthcare provider

-- Develop, share and discuss an up-to-date list of all the medicines, vitamins, herbals and dietary supplements you are taking.
-Write down the medicine names and dosage strength.
-(Maintain a medicine list for each member of your family, and make sure your spouse, or adult children if appropriate, can access the list in case of urgent care or emergency hospital visits.)
+- Discuss an up-to-date list of all the medicines, vitamins, and supplements you take.
+Write down the medicine names and dosage.
+Furthermore, keep a medicine list for each family member.
+Also, make sure your spouse, or adult children if appropriate, can access the list in case of urgent care.

-- Ask your healthcare provider to review the list of medicines you are prescribed periodically and reevaluate whether they are still all necessary.
+- Ask your healthcare provider to review the list of medicines you are prescribed periodically.
+Are they all still necessary?

-- Tell your health team if you are, or may be, pregnant or are nursing a baby.
+- Of course, tell your health team if you are, or may be, pregnant or are nursing.

-- Also be sure to share information about whether you or a family member:
+- Also, share whether you or a family member:

 - is allergic to certain medicines or foods

-- have any other medical conditions such as asthma, diabetes, or kidney or liver disease
+- has medical conditions.
+For example, asthma, diabetes, or kidney disease

-- take other prescription or OTC medicines regularly
+- take other prescriptions or OTC medicines regularly

-- follow a special diet or take dietary supplements
+- follow a special diet or take supplements

 - use alcohol or tobacco regularly

-- Talk with your healthcare provider before you or another family member use an OTC medicine for the first time, especially if it will be combined with another prescription medicine.
+- Talk with your healthcare provider before using an OTC medicine for the first time.
+Most importantly, inform your doctor if it will be combined with a prescription.

-- Contact your healthcare provider or pharmacist if new or unexpected symptoms or other problems appear.
+- Contact your healthcare provider or pharmacist if new or unexpected symptoms appear.

-- Get expert advice from a pharmacist before crushing or splitting tablets; some should only be swallowed whole.
+- Get advice from a pharmacist before crushing or splitting tablets.
+Some medicines should only be swallowed whole.

 More conversation kick-starters